jonahgraham/cdt-pre-github-migration/CONTRIBUTING.md

   - Code with any of the warnings/errors mentioned in the policy, including strings externalization and API errors will not be accepted.
 - To minimize the change, do not re-format the source code you edited (except changed lines).
 Do not fix any warnings in the code you are not changing
 - If you really want to do formatting or styling (such as modernizing code) - create another commit for that and submit a Pull Request (it is good to fix warnings but it would clutter the patch, you want to solve one problem at a time).
+> Why not just an extra commit?
+Why an extra PR?
+That's ok, but I'm wondering.
   - For changes that are strictly cosmetc, a commit message of `Cosmetics.` is sufficient, any additional information that may help a reviewer is more than welcome.
 - To speed up process of applying your changes you should create one or more junit tests as well and include it in your change
 - See [Commit messages matter.
 Here's how to write them well.](https://cbea.ms/git-commit/)